Individuals under AOT orders

 As someone who is on an AOT order or for whom an AOT order is being considered, you are sure to have many questions.
 Like other adults living with serious mental illness, you have faced many challenges while learning to navigate your illness, and one of those challenges is recognizing when you need help.
 Your illness may be preventing you from realizing that you are sick.
 This lack of realization is a symptom of your illness.
 AOT is an attempt to help keep you from being held back by this symptom.

-Another unique aspect is that AOT does not last forever.
+AOT does not last forever.
 Your case must be reviewed regularly to determine if the AOT order is still necessary, because the goal of AOT is to have you utilize the treatment to become healthy and independent.
 You still have rights in the process, and it is essential that you learn more about AOT so you can take advantage of these rights.

 Action steps for individuals with an assisted outpatient treatment order: